Why woodland resilience for wellbeing?

 We will be running half a dozen pilot events this year, some are already advertised and you can book on, some organisation-specific, others still in development:

-- Mental health practitioners – September 25-26, 2019 – An open 28-hour residential immersion for professionals in mental health.
-Find out more here if you’re a psychologist, psychiatrist, paediatrician, teacher, social worker etc. Our plan is for this to be developed with The Royal College of Psychiatrists.
+Mental health practitioners – September 25-26, 2019– An open 28-hour residential immersion for professionals in mental health.
+Find out more here if you’re a psychologist, psychiatrist, paediatrician, teacher, social worker etc.